Jessica Simpson Snaps a Bikini Selfie During PDA-Filled Vacay

 Snapping a bikini selfie on vacation is so irresistible.

-Jessica Simpson and her husband Eric Johnson decided to kick off summer early by enjoying a tropical vacation in Turks and Caicos.
+Jessica Simpson and her husband Eric Johnson decided to kick off summer early by enjoying a tropical vacation.

 A source tells E!
 News the Hollywood couple flew in with another couple from New York earlier this week.